lbriais/batch_audio_convert/README.md

 It actually replicates the original structure and copies all the tags (handled by [taglib](http://taglib.github.com/)) to the generated audio files.

+It currently supports:
-It currently supports FLAC to OGG transformation.
+* FLAC to OGG transformation
+* FLAC to MP3 transformation

 ## Installation